verneylmavt/synapsis-pd-pt-pc/README.md

 1. **Database Design** ✔️
    - How It Works?
-     The database serves as the foundation for all data storage and analytics within the system.
-It is built using PostgreSQL and managed through SQLAlchemy ORM with Alembic for version-controlled schema migrations.
+     The database serves is built using PostgreSQL and managed through SQLAlchemy ORM with Alembic for version-controlled schema migrations.
 The schema follows a relational structure with four main tables: video_sources (managing video feed metadata), areas (storing polygonal detection zones in JSONB format), detections (logging per-frame person detections with bounding boxes and confidence scores), and events (recording entry and exit actions within defined areas).
 Each table is linked by foreign keys to maintain referential integrity, while timestamp fields enable temporal analytics.
 All database operations are handled through a scoped session manager that ensures transactional safety, and Docker Compose provides a reproducible PostgreSQL environment with an integrated Adminer interface for quick inspection.
    - Challenges
      Building a database for a real-time video analytics pipeline introduced several key challenges.
 Managing the high-frequency insertion of detections and events required optimizing session handling and connection pooling to maintain throughput without data loss.
 Storing large volumes of time-series detection data also raised issues of scalability, necessitating careful indexing and potential partitioning strategies.
 The use of JSONB for polygon storage offered flexibility but limited spatial query performance compared to dedicated GIS extensions like PostGIS.
 Furthermore, keeping ORM models and Alembic migrations in sync during iterative development was error-prone.
 Ensuring that real-time API endpoints reflected the latest database state without overwhelming query loads required a balance between consistency, performance, and efficiency.
 2. **Pengumpulan Dataset** ❌